-Kashmir leader’s family charged under India anti-terror law
+India probes Kashmir leader’s family under anti-terror law

 Rebels have been fighting against Indian rule since 1989.
 The region is one of the most heavily militarized in the world.
 Tens of thousands of civilians, rebels and government forces have been killed in the raging conflict.

+Tensions flared in the region in 2019 after New Delhi stripped Kashmir’s semi-autonomy, scrapped its statehood and removed inherited protections on land and jobs.
+Authorities have since brought a slew of new laws, which critics and many Kashmiris fear could change the region’s demographics.

-Meanwhile Sunday, authorities eased some restrictions that had been imposed since Geelani’s death, allowing some private vehicles on roads and vendors to operate in some parts of Srinagar.
+Meanwhile Sunday, authorities eased some restrictions that had been imposed since Geelani’s death, allowing private vehicles on roads and vendors to operate in some parts of Srinagar.
+However, most shops and businesses stayed closed as government forces patrolled roads and streets in the city.

-Mobile phones were restored late Friday but mobile internet and restrictions on the movement of people continued in many parts of the Kashmir Valley.
+Mobile phones were restored late Friday, but mobile internet and restrictions on the assembly of people continued in many parts of the Kashmir Valley.